PyromancerBoom/Orbital23/README.md

 - _PUT /update_ - Server to Update details of Registered services

-- _POST /connect_ - Once services are registered, their servers are connected through this endpoint automatically with the help of server utility package.
+- _POST /connect_ - Once services are registered, their servers are connected through this endpoint automatically with the help of the server utility package.

 - _POST /health_ - This endpoint handles health checks for a service.
-Services ping to /health to update their healthchecks.
+Services ping to /health to update their health checks.

-_Please note that certain details in this project have been "mocked" during development to simplify testing and expedite the process.
-However, the API Gateway is designed to be fully functional, scalable, and modular, ensuring it can accommodate future updates and enhancements seamlessly.
+_Please note that certain details in this project have been "mocked" during development to simplify testing and expedite the process keeping in mind the architecture.
+However, the API Gateway is designed to be functional, scalable, and modular, ensuring it can accommodate future updates and enhancements seamlessly.
 Despite the mocked data, the implementation follows best practices and adheres to the intended functionality, allowing for efficient communication between services and robust handling of incoming requests._

 PS :
-On windows, Kitex may throw some errors like :
+On Windows, Kitex may throw some errors like :

 ```
 [Error] KITEX: OnRead Error: default codec read failed: EOF

-or

 default codec read failed: i/o timeout
 ```

-This happens to be due to Windows environment.
-On running Kitex servers in Linux, the errors seems to go away.
+This happens to be due to the Windows environment.
+On running Kitex servers in Linux, the errors seem to go away.
 The issue has been discussed in [here](https://github.com/cloudwego/kitex/issues/932) and [here as well](https://github.com/cloudwego/kitex/issues/964)

 <a href="#top">Back to top</a>